marekandreas/elpa/CONTRIBUTING.md

 Thus, we would like to make this process as simple as possible for you, but at the same time still keep it manageable for us

-For recommendations and suggestions, a simple email to us (*elpa-libray at mpcdf.mpg.de*) is sufficient!
+For recommendations and suggestions, a simple email to us (*elpa-library at mpcdf.mpg.de*) is sufficient!

 If you would like to share with us your improvements, we suggest the following ways: